Steps of the eviction process in Oregon:

 Illegal Evictions in Oregon

-In Oregon, any of the below is illegal.
+In Oregon, a landlord can evict a tenant for violating the terms of their lease or not upholding their legal responsibilities under Oregon landlord-tenant law.
 If found liable, the tenant could obtain injunctive relief, plus 2 months’ periodic rent or twice the actual damages sustained, whichever is greater.

 “Self-Help” Evictions